Bifurcations and Intermittency in Coupled Dissipative Kicked Rotors: Single dissipative kicked rotor

 \subsection{Chaotic regime}

 We notice that chaos is emerged from successive bifurcations of the trivial fixed point $(p^*, \theta^*) = (0, 0)$.
-Fig.\ref{fig-chaos} illustrates, for three different $K_0$, the chaotic attractors and the corresponding probability distributions of the rotor momentum $p$.
-At the onset of chaos ($K_0 \approx 5.98$), a pair of distinguishable peaks near the center of the $p$-distribution is seen as remnants of the bifurcated main $0$-resonance branch.
-By $K_0 = 6.6$ these peaks are no longer visible, but the comparable probabilities of the regular branches at $p = 5\cdot (2\pi) \approx \pm 31 $ are clearly visible (cf. basins in Fig.\ref{fig-basins}(c)).
-At $K_0 = 8$ the chaotic attractor extends further in $p$ and the $p$-distribution develops fractal-like spikes.
-Moreover, coexistence with the regular branches is no longer observed due to the decreasing distance between the dashed red and blue curves in Fig.\ref{fig-bifur}.
+Interestingly, the chaotic attractor can coexist with a pair of regular branches that is bounded by the red and blue curves in the bifurcation diagram of $p$.
+For example, at $K_0=6.6$, the regular branches given by $p = 5\cdot (2\pi) \approx \pm 31$ coexist with the chaotic attractor, see Appendix \ref{appA2} for probability measures on these attractors.
+Such coexistence with the regular branches is no longer observed due to the decreasing distance between the dashed red and blue curves in Fig.\ref{fig-bifur}.

+As illustrated in \cite{russomanno2023spatiotemporally}, the map undergoes a period-doubling cascade to chaos, but the cascade occurs almost immediately and does not follow the Feigenbaum constant universality, unlike the logistic map or other one-dimensional unimodal maps \cite{strogatz2024nonlinear}.

-In this section, we examined rich dynamics of the single rotor model, including cascades of bifurcations and coexistence of regular and chaotic states.
-In the next section, we explore the coupling of these rotors, show how the dynamics at the single rotor level is reflected and new patterns are created in the spatially extended systems.
+In this section, we examined rich dynamics of the single-rotor model, including cascades of bifurcations and coexistence of regular and chaotic states.
+In the next section, we explore the coupling of these rotors, show how the dynamics at the single-rotor level is reflected and new patterns are created in the spatially extended systems, and therefore give explanations to the complex spatiotemporal patterns illustrated in Fig.\ref{fig-intro}.